Taxes for Self-employed Uber Drivers can be difficult to understand, especially if self-employment is new to you.

 How Uber Drivers Claim for their Car Against their Taxes

-The way an Uber Driver claims for their car agains their taxes depends on how they own their car.
+The way an Uber Driver claims for their car against their taxes depends on how they own their car.

 Claim a Mileage Allowance for using Your Personal Car